“Peace In Our Time -This Time”

 “Why should Drax, a millionaire, a public hero, a man with a unique position in the country, why should this remarkable man cheat at cards?
 What could he achieve by it?
 What could he prove to himself?
 Did he think that he was so much a law unto himself, so far above the common herd and their puny canons of behavior that he could spit in the face of public opinion?”
 (77).

 Bond considers spending his new windfall on a Rolls-Bentley convertible, some diamond clips, and a few other things like a new coat of paint for his flat and so on while investing the rest in gold so he can retire –but he is quickly summoned back to M’s office where he learns that two men from the Moonraker plant have been killed at a nearby public house.
 Both men were German experts at the R.A.F. installation located along the southern coast, a facility totaling about 1,000 acres in Kent along the cliffs between Dover and Deal.
-Since the entire novel takes place over only a few days, Drax intends to conduct a test launch of the Moonraker on Friday, in four days-time.
+Since the entire novel takes place over only a few days, Drax intends to conduct a test launch of the Moonraker on Friday in four days-time.

-Back in London, #10 Downing attempts to twist the story so that Drax is portrayed as a noble patriot who sacrificed for his country in order to preserve a sense of national unity.
+Back in London, #10 Downing attempts to twist the story so that Drax is portrayed as a noble patriot and martyr who sacrificed for his country in order to preserve a sense of national unity.
 Meanwhile, Bond reflects on what might have happened to London had the rocket actually hit its originally intended target:

 “How nearly it had come, thought Bond, to being stilled.
 How nearly there might be nothing now but the distant clang of the ambulance bells beneath a lurid black and orange sky, the stench of burning, the screams of people still trapped in the buildings.
 The softly beating heart of London silenced for a generation” (239).